Lesson 13: The Power of Words

 Assessment (10 min)

-Print out the assessment from Common Sense Education - Power of Words - Teacher Prep Guide (page 8-9) and distribute it to the class.
+Print out the assessment from The Power of Words - Common Sense Education Website (page 8-9) and distribute it to the class.
 Give students enough time to complete the assessment, but make sure there is enough time to go over answers.

 NI - Networks & the Internet